beginning of content

 What factors affect body image?

 Anyone can have poor body image.
-Factors that affect your body image include:
+There are different factors that may affect your body image.

 Age

-Body image develops at a young age, but dissatisfaction with body image can happen at any age.
+Body image develops at a young age.
+Dissatisfaction with body image can happen at any age.

 Puberty, pregnancy and after giving birth

 These are all times when your body changes naturally.
-They can also be times when poor body image may increase.
+They can also be the times when people are more likely to have poor body image.

 Personality